giselabcruz/Canary-Islands-Travel-Advisor-Final-Project/README.md

 Large interfaces have been divided into smaller ones.

 ### Dependency Inversion:
 Instead of high-level modules depending on low-level modules, both depend on abstractions.
 This principle facilitates potential future modifications or project reusability as it relies on abstractions rather than concrete implementations.
 Consequently, the need to change the entire codebase is avoided and only the relevant abstractions need to be modified with the new business logic.
-In this project, you can see Interface WeatherRepository in the Model logic, but also you can identify an another in the Controller and it's WeatherProvider.

 ______________________________________________________________________________________________
 In addition, the __principles of modularity, cohesion and abstraction__ have been implemented.